Paz1506/cloud-example/README.md

 <h3>API</h3>

-The list of available API endpoints can be seen in Swagger for a services:
+The list of available API endpoints can be seen in Swagger for services:
 * autos: http://localhost:8077/swagger-ui.html
 * models: http://localhost:8078/swagger-ui.html